Nelson Valdez: Loan to Olympiacos

-On 30 January 2014, Valdez joined Superleague Greece side Olympiacos on loan from Al Jazira, being issued with the number 18 shirt.
+On 30 January 2014, Valdez joined Super League Greece side Olympiacos on loan from Al Jazira, being issued with the number 18 shirt.
 He made his debut with the club on 2 February in a 2–1 home victory against Panetolikos, coming onto the field as a substitute for Marko Šćepović in the 60th minute.
 Two weeks later, he scored his first goal for the club in a 4–2 home victory against Platanias on 15 February.
 The goal came in the 68th minute and was assisted by Javier Saviola.
 Valdez's second league goal for Olympiacos came in a 2–0 home victory against Panthrakikos on 15 March; he scored in the 35th minute via an assist by Alejandro Domínguez.
 Valdez participated in the 2013–14 Champions League round of 16 stage against Manchester United.
 In the first-leg, he replaced Hernán Pérez in the 86th minute, coming on to the field as a substitute for the bench in Olympiacos' 2–0 home victory on 25 February.
 In the second-leg on 19 March, Valdez again entered the field for Pérez in the 57th minute was Olympiacos were defeated 3–0 and ultimately 3–2 on aggregate.
 On 23 March 2014, he scored a hat-trick in a 4–1 away win against Ergotelis.
 Valdez's hat-trick all came in the space of ten minutes from his first goal, scoring in the 3rd, 9th and 13th minute of the first-half.
 He netted his last goal of the season in a 1–0 home victory against Aris on 30 March; the goal came in the 84th minute and was assisted by José Holebas.
-Valdez concluded the Superleague Greece season with six league goals in ten appearances.
-Olympiakos finished in first place of the 2013–14 Superleague Greece table and qualified for the 2014–15 Champions League.
+Valdez concluded the Super League Greece season with six league goals in ten appearances.
+Olympiakos finished in first place of the 2013–14 Super League Greece table and qualified for the 2014–15 Champions League.
 He made his first appearance in the 2013–14 Greek Cup on 2 April 2014 in a semi-final 2–1 first-leg home victory against PAOK, playing the full 90 minutes of the fixture.